KalanaPiyumantha/KalanaPiyumantha/README.md

 <td width="50%" align="left">

 - 🌱 I’m currently learning **Python, React, Java, C++**
-- 🧑‍🎓 I’m an Undergraduate at **Department of Computer Science And Informatics || Uva Wellassa University of Sri Lanka**
+- 🧑‍🎓 I’m an Undergraduate at **Department of Computer Science And Informatics**
+- 🧑‍🎓 I’m a Student at Uva Wellassa University of Sri Lanka
 - 💬 Ask me about **Python, Java**
 - 📫 How to reach me **251kalana@gmail.com**
 - ⚡ Fun fact **Call me as Ivar**